To make someone laugh is a big deal: Saiju Kurup

 During the dubbing process, isn't it mentally taxing to recreate the same mood established during filming?

 It's a huge challenge.
-It's like studying for an exam: you take pains to memorise something and then you have to remember everything in the exam hall.
-I don't usually get headaches during filming but I can get them in the middle of dubbing.
+It's like studying for an exam: you take pains to memorise something and then you have to remember all that in the exam hall.
+I don't usually get headaches during filming, but I can get them in the middle of dubbing.
 Two things can happen in the dubbing room: either you can reproduce a performance or you can improve it.
 So when you're doing that, after one or two hours, you start to experience a throbbing pain in your head.
 This process is very frustrating.
-During shooting, no matter how many re-takes are there, you don't feel irritated.
+During shooting, no matter how many retakes are there, you don't feel irritated.
 But it's different with dubbing.
-That's why I tell them to switch off the lights in the dubbing room because I don't want them to see my irritation (laughs).
+That's why I tell them to switch off the lights in the dubbing room because I don't want them to see my irritated face (laughs).

-Saiju is currently working in B Unnikrishnan's new film with Dileep.
-He is also slated to appear in debutant Manoj Nair's Varthakal Ithuvare.
-He says Arakkal Abu will return in Aadu-3 but he is not really sure if the project will come next year or the next as Midhun Manuel Thomas has a couple of projects lined up before that.
-Padayottam comes out today.